mikehaynes/WordSolver/README.txt

 ties broken by alphabetical order.
 The set is then output to standard output.

 Permutation is done recursively with memoization to make it run as quickly as possible.

+Contains ways of loading the dictionary using a vector or list of strings if needed for a different program.
+This program does not use them.

+# dictionary.dic
+This is the default dictionary.
+It contains over 58,000 commonly used English words.

+# large_dictionary.dic
+This is an included optional dictionary with almost 500,000 English words/letters in them.
+I recommend using it with the along with a <positive number> argument of 3 to limit the amount of garbage output it creates.
+It will run fast even if you do not supply more arguments to it.